Gurinder Chadha: Career

 She spoke in the British Parliament in January 2024 about the British film industry.
 She told MPs that her upcoming film would have an Indian lead character, saying "My Scrooge is an Indian Tory who hates refugees".
 Her project Christmas Karma was subsequently announced, described as a Bollywood musical inspired by Charles Dickens's A Christmas Carol.
-It will feature music from Gary Barlow, Shaznay Lewis, and Nitin Sawhney.
+It features music from Gary Barlow, Shaznay Lewis, and Nitin Sawhney.

 In July 2025 Chadha announced that she would be making a sequel to Bend It Like Beckham, either as a film or TV series.
 She hoped to reunite some of the original cast and have cameo appearances by member of the England women's football team.
 She was aiming for a 2027 release, to coincide with the 2027 FIFA Women's World Cup in Brazil and the 25th anniversary of the original film.

 Recognition and awards

 Chadha's first feature film, Bhaji on the Beach (1993), won numerous international awards, including a BAFTA Nomination for Best British Film of 1994 and the Evening Standard British Film Award for Best Newcomer to British Cinema.
 Chadha first received wide recognition for the film in 1993.
 It was the first full-length feature film made by a British Asian woman.

 The British Film Institute's filmography study on the history of British cinema named Chadha as the U.K's most prolific female director working today.

 She was honoured with the Sophiya Haque Services to British Television and Film Award at the 2017 Asian Media Awards.